Archive for November 2013

 2012 HAMILTON KING AWARD AND RICHARD GANGEL ART DIRECTOR AWARD

 The Hamilton King Award, created by Mrs. Hamilton King in memory of her husband through a bequest, is presented annually for the best illustration of the year by a member of the Society.
-The selection is made by former recipients of this award and may be won only once.
+The selection is made by former recipients of this award and may.

 Posted by Unknown